Choi-Suhyeon/mdNumberer/README.md

 If the **--backup** option is enabled, a backup of each processed file is created with a '.bak' extension.
 The script also ensures that the numeric prefixes do not interfere with existing content by carefully managing the numbering and avoiding modification of code blocks.

 Additionally, the script appends a comment marker to the end of each file to prevent re-processing of files that have already been numbered.

+# LICENSE

+This project is licensed under the GNU General Public License v3.0